- Latin America

 - Work visas are not typically required for volunteer programs, but you may encounter some exceptions.

-Watch MaryAlice & Katie volunteering in Chiang Mai, Thailand.
+Watch ITA alumni MaryAlice & Katie volunteering in Chiang Mai, Thailand.

 Summer TEFL Courses to be trained as an English teacher

-If you are keen to begin your career as an international English teacher, but only have a summer to spare, you might consider spending your summer gaining your qualification and a bit of hands-on teaching experience through a four-week TEFL certification course at one of 25 in-person locations worldwide.
+If you are keen to begin your career as an international English teacher, but only have a summer to spare, you might consider spending your summer gaining your qualification and a bit of hands-on teaching experience through a four-week TEFL certification course overseas.

 This will provide you with an opportunity to gain an internationally accredited TEFL certification while spending four weeks in a great international location (and perhaps engaging in some travel on the side).
 You will also have an opportunity to gain hands-on student teaching experience by engaging in practice teaching with local ESL students.